-Policy for one year from the date of implementation, have been deposited with the state.
+11483. (a) This chapter shall become operative only after the Director of-the Department of Finance determines that private funds, in an amount sufficient to fully support the startup and operational activities of the California Institute for Criminal Justice Policy for one year from the date of implementation, have been deposited with the state.
 If the director determines that sufficient funding has been secured to support those activities, he or she shall file a written statement with the Secretary of the Senate, the Chief Clerk of the Assembly, and the Legislative Counsel memorializing that this determination has been made.

-- (b) Once the funds deposited with the state and determined by the director to be sufficient to fully support the startup and operational activities of the California Institute for Criminal Justice Policy for one year from the date of implementation, pursuant to subdivision (a), have been expended, this chapter shall remain operative upon an appropriation being made in the annual Budget Act to implement the purposes, objectives, and operations of the California Institute for Criminal Justice Policy. - (c) This chapter shall remain in effect only until January 1, 2018, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2018, deletes or extends that date.
+- (b) Once the funds deposited with the state and determined by the director to be sufficient to fully support the startup and operational activities of the California Institute for Criminal Justice Policy for one year from the date of implementation, pursuant to subdivision (a), have been expended, this chapter shall-remain operative upon be inoperative until an appropriation-being is made in the annual Budget Act to implement the purposes, objectives, and operations of the California Institute for Criminal Justice Policy. - (c) This chapter shall remain in effect only until January 1, 2018, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2018, deletes or extends that date.